What Are the Best Colors for Corporate Branding?APRIL 15, 2021| SpeedPro

 Green evokes feelings of nature and security.
 It helps convey an idea of growth, newness, calm and stability.
 Darker greens can also relate to wealth, but this is primarily found in the United States where money is green, rather than in other countries whose currency is a different color.
 Companies like John Deere and Land Rover use green to show their connection with nature.

-Purple is commonly associated with royalty, wealth, success and wisdom.
-Due to its rarity in nature, it often gets linked to things that are otherworldly or imaginative.
+Purple associates royalty, wealth, success and wisdom.
+Due to its rarity in nature, it’s linked to things that are otherworldly or imaginative.
 For example, the Syfy channel’s logo is purple, speaking to their science fiction and fantasy content.

 Red elicits feelings of arousal, excitement and stimulation.
 It has romantic connotations like passion and love, while also relating to power and war.
 The color is highly visible and is good at grabbing a customer’s attention.
 However, it can also signal danger and aggression.
 Since it is an attention-grabbing and evocative color, a wide variety of companies like Heinz, CNN and Exxon use it.

 Orange relates closely to red, as it also provokes feelings of arousal and excitement, just on a less intense level.
 It’s a multi-use color, as it can also bring out feelings of joy and playfulness.
 You can find this highly emotive color on the logos of companies like Fanta, Discover and Amazon.

 Pink often draws out feelings of innocence, softness, sophistication and delicateness.
 In contemporary times, it has mostly been tied to femininity, but this is changing as pink becomes more popular in men’s fashion.
 The color can make a bold statement, while it can also be more light-hearted and gentle.
 Companies like Baskin Robbins, Vineyard Vines and Lyft all include the color in their logo for different effects.